 The Board and its predecessors have been very successful in reducing flood risk over the years, with a pedigree of over 85 years in the business.
-So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and facilitate land use.
+So successful in fact, that many people living and working in the area know nothing of the Internal Drainage Board and the vital work that we do to help prevent flooding and drought, protect the environment and facilitate land use.

 The East Suffolk Internal Drainage Board Order 2008 (Statutory Instrument 2008 No.750).
 This Order constituted East Suffolk IDB in 2008 from an amalgamation of 8 Internal Drainage Boards:

 - River Blyth Internal Drainage Board